artemis-yl/artemis-yl.github.io/README.md

 Go to  ```_includes/custom-icon-links.html```

 Copy code block

-Replace NAME with appropriate name for the link (ex. twitter) Replace SITE_LINK with the start of the address (ex. https: //wwww.twitter.com/).
+Replace NAME with appropriate name for the link (ex. twitter)

+Replace SITE_LINK with the start of the address (ex. https: //wwww.twitter.com/).
     Rename NAME_NAME.
-This variable can be found in config.yml Note that {{<>}} can be removed and just have the whole link Replace ICON_MAGE_NAME with the name of the icon image file.
+This variable can be found in config.yml Note that {{<>}} can be removed and just have the whole link.

+Replace ICON_MAGE_NAME with the name of the icon image file.
 Make sure the file is in the same folder.
     If I get too many icons, I may make a new folder and need to readdress these to /svg/<>.svg
 ```